Find Your Field of Dreams

-With the Baltimore Orioles holding down “The Yard” in Baltimore and six iconic minor league parks across the state, Maryland is the perfect spot for a baseball road trip.
+With the Baltimore Orioles holding down “The Yard” in Baltimore and iconic minor league parks across the state, Maryland is the perfect spot for a baseball road trip.
 Follow this guide to “touch ‘em all.”

 When Oriole Park at Camden Yards opened in 1992, it changed the landscape of baseball forever; and decades later, it remains the best place on Earth to enjoy the greatest game on the planet.
 Catch just one game at “The Yard” and you’ll understand why.

+There’s nothing quite like a minor league ball game, and the Southern Maryland Blue Crabs know how to serve up a perfect day at the ballpark.
+The Kids Zone is a ton of fun for kids in tow.
 Settling sweetly into the Southern Maryland countryside, Regency Furniture Stadium borrows design cues from the historic tobacco barns that dot the nearby countryside; and the hand-operated score board gives this new park serious old-time charm.

 Home of the Orioles Double-A Eastern League affiliate, and just 25 miles from Camden Yards as the Oriole Bird flies, Bowie is THE place to catch the hottest young Orioles stars before they hit the bigs.
 The lighthouse by the bullpen is a standout landmark in this homey park.
 Face painters, a bounce-house, carousel, and inexpensive general admission seats with ideal sightlines make this a great baseball getaway on a budget.